1972 Indianapolis 500: Second half

 Gary Bettenhausen continued to lead, pushing record speeds.
 Attrition began to take its toll on the field.
 By the 400-mile mark, eighteen cars were out of the race.

 Lee Kunzman lost a wheel in turn two, bringing out a yellow light on the leader's lap 147.

 Wally Dallenbach had his third fire in the pits on lap 151.
 The final round of scheduled pit stops occurred for the leaders around laps 160–165.
 Bettenhausen pitted first on lap 162, briefly giving the lead over to Jerry Grant.
 When Grant pitted four laps later, his long pit stop relinquished the lead back to Bettenhausen.
 Grant himself later theorized that, because he was running a high line to improve his Eagle-Offy's handling, he might have picked up debris that caused a puncture of his right-front tire.

 The yellow light came on with about 27 laps to go for debris on the backstretch.
 When the green light came back on, Gary Bettenhausen's car seemed to hesitate.
-With 25 laps to go, Bettenhausen suddenly started slowing in the north end of the track.
-After leading 138 laps, his car quit with ignition trouble.
+On lap 175, Bettenhausen suddenly started slowing at the north end of the track.
+After leading 138 of the first 175 laps, his car quit with ignition trouble.
 Bettenhausen later reported that the car had also suffered a pinhole puncture in the radiator earlier in the race.
-Slowly losing water, the engine temperature stayed in a mostly safe range while at racing speed, but during the yellow caution period, it overheated.
+Slowly losing water, the engine temperature stayed in a mostly safe range while at racing speed, but when slowing down under the yellow caution period, it would overheat.
 He limped around very slowly for a handful of laps, then parked the car in the pits for a 14th-place finish.

-Jerry Grant blasted by to take the lead, and Bettenhausen's Penske teammate Mark Donohue was now promoted to second place.
+Jerry Grant blasted by to take the lead, and Bettenhausen's Penske teammate Mark Donohue was now up to second position.